dnndev/xmp-docs/examples/6_editing-deleting-feedback-form-data.md

+---
+title: "6: Modify Form Data"
+---
-# Walkthrough Six: Editing And Deleting The Feedback Form Data
+# Tutorial Six: <br>Editing And Deleting the Feedback Form Data

-This walkthrough assumes you have successfully completed [Walkthrough Five "Displaying The Feedback Form Data"](5_displaying-feedback-form-data.md).
+This tutorial assumes you have successfully completed [Tutorial Five "Displaying The Feedback Form Data"](5_displaying-feedback-form-data.md).

-In the last walkthrough, we created a template to display a list of the feedback we've received from customers and provided a button to add feedback.
+In the last tutorial, we created a template to display a list of the feedback we've received from customers and provided a button to add feedback.
 Now we'll modify that template and the feedback form to enable us to edit and delete feedback.

 1. If you haven't done so already open the page in your site that contains the Feedback form and its display template we've been working with.
 2. Ensure you're logged-in as Host or SuperUser.